ThePythonGuy3/CustomJsonLib/README.md

       - CustomJsonLib.jar
   ```

-  Assuming you're using Gradle as your build system, add the Jar file as a dependency in your Mod's `build.gradle.kts`:
+  Assuming you're using Gradle as your build system, add the Jar file as a dependency in your mod's `build.gradle.kts`:
   ```kotlin
   project(":"){
     // ...